aelshehawy/academic-kickstart_ash/content/landing/post/index.md

 +++
 While at Oxford I met Kaelyn Grace Apple, who is studying towards her Mst degree in history at Oxford.
-She is historian and an incoming student in Fall 2020 to the PhD Programme of History at Yale.
+She is a historian and an incoming student in Fall 2020 to the PhD Programme of History at Yale.
 Previously she studied as an undergrad at UCLA.
 Her [youtube](https://www.youtube.com/channel/UCrD1Qi9M48e5o9fSC3vRdXw?view_as=subscriber) channel includes great content about access to higher education for aspiring students.
 She also runs an admission [counseling service](https://theredheadacademic.com/counseling/).